 Arena_lib 5.4 is out!

-arena_lib’s goal is to do minigames for Minetest better than Minecraft does.
-In
+arena_lib’s goal is to do Minetest minigames much better.
+In arena_lib 5.4,

-minigame sign that when right-clicked shows who is currently inside the minigame
+for each minigame sign that when right-clicked shows who is currently inside the

-as well as the arena’s info and a picture of the arena.
-Also, it makes life
+minigame as well as the arena’s info and a picture of the arena.
+Also, it makes

 /arenas built-in command and customise their server’s media with the arena_lib